 Level 3 Media Studies

-Students will also create a promotional film in consultation with Mr Birch
+Students will also create a promotional video or short film in consultation with Mr Birch.

 Contributions and Equipment/Stationery